thaliaarchi/ws-challenges/README.md

 # Coding Challenges in Whitespace

-Solutions for Project Euler and Advent of Code in Whitespace.
+Solutions for Project Euler, Advent of Code, and Rosetta Code challenges in Whitespace.

 ## Project Euler